 - Your child feels he cannot stop from hurting himself or someone else.

 Call a doctor right away if:

-Your child has been thinking about death or suicide a lot but does not have a plan for suicide.
+- Your child has been thinking about death or suicide a lot but does not have a suicide plan.

 Seek care soon if:

 - Your child has symptoms of depression, such as: